a11smiles/WellArchitected-OpenHack/docs/deployment.md

 In a semi-automated deployment, only a single service principal is created with RBAC privileges in the Azure tenant.
 You will be required to create a PAT in Azure DevOps during the deployment process.

-A semi-automated deployment will be the necessary appraoch for most users, _including Microsoft employees_ wishing to deploy the OpenHack into their AIRS subscription.
+A semi-automated deployment will be the necessary approach for most users, _including Microsoft employees_ wishing to deploy the OpenHack into their AIRS subscription.

 ### Stages of deployment